Markay12/MarkInfo-Projects/_posts/2021-10-28-sleepanalysis.md

 According to the National Institute of Neurological Disorders and Stroke, "sleep patterns change as you age", and "varies significantly across individuals of the same age".
 Keeping this in mind, it is interesting to understand what times many people at ASU, whether students or faculty, go to bed at night.
 Though these statistics and findings don't incorporate what time people are waking up, it is interesting to note what time they are 'attempting' to fall alseep.

+To look at the findings, there are two methods located at the bottom of this page.

 # Statistical Analysis Method

 ---